chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

-libraries that we use, like Abseil and WebRTC, which is a first-party third-party library, that they both use Chrome's crashing report system, which means that you get more predictable crash stacks because it's using the immediate crash macro.
+libraries that we use, like Abseil and WebRTC, which is a first-party third-party library, that they both use Chrome's crashing report system, which means that you get more predictable crash stacks because it's using the IMMEDIATE\_CRASH macro.
 But also, you get the fatal logging field that I talked about.
 That gets logged as part of crash dumps.
 So you hopefully have more glanceable, actionable crash reports whenever a CHECK is violated inside of Abseil, or in WebRTC, as it were.
 And then upcoming is we want to make sure